jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

 (1) A board must provide its audited annual financial statements to the Secretary no later than 31 May in the year after the previous financial year.
 (2) The Minister must make available (including, without limitation, by electronic means) to a member of Parliament on request from that member of Parliament any statement provided to the Secretary under subsection (1).
 (3) The statement must be made available not later than 1 month after the request was received by the Minister.

+**Attendance management**

+### 137A Attendance management plan
+(1) A board must have an attendance management plan for its school.
+(2) The attendance management plan must—
+  (a) set out a strategy and a process for the school to identify and respond to student absences, for the purpose of returning students to attendance (as required under section 36); and
+  (b) comply with any regulations made under section 638 relating to the content of attendance management plans.

+### 137B Preparing attendance management plan
+In preparing an attendance management plan, a board must have regard to any guidelines on the management of school attendance issued by the Secretary.

+### 137C Review of attendance management plan
+(1) A board must review its attendance management plan in accordance with regulations made under section 638.
+(2) Following the review, the board must—
+  (a) readopt the plan; or
+  (b) adopt a new or amended plan.

+### 137D Attendance management plan to be on Internet site
+A board must ensure that its attendance management plan is available to the public on an Internet site maintained by or on behalf of the board.

 **Strategic planning and reporting**